 Avishek Anand · TU Delft

-"luxury hotels in Tokyo" drifts toward expensive — wrong for most users
+"luxury hotels in Tokyo" ✗ drifts

-"highly rated hotels in Tokyo" usually most useful
+"highly rated hotels in Tokyo" ✓ relevant

-"popular hotels in Tokyo" drifts toward tourist traps
+"popular hotels in Tokyo" ✗ drifts

-"hotels near Tokyo Disneyland" drifts away from the actual intent
+"hotels near Tokyo Disneyland" ✗ drifts

 Avishek Anand · TU Delft